voxel-community/bootcamp-twixel/10-seo/README.md

     case 404: {
       return (
         <div className="error-container">
           Huh?
-What the heck is {params.jokeId}?
+What the heck is {params.twixId}?
         </div>
       );
     }
     case 401: {
       return (
         <div className="error-container">
-          Sorry, but {params.jokeId} is not your joke.
+          Sorry, but {params.twixId} is not your twix.
         </div>
       );
     }